FasterSpeeding/Yuyo/docs/usage/components.md

 Custom IDs have some special handling which allows you to track some metadata for a specific message's components.
-They are split into two parts as `"{match}:{metadata}"` where the "match" part is what Yuyo will use to find the executor for a message's components and the "metadata" ([ComponentContext.id_metadata][yuyo.components.BaseContext.id_metadata]) part represents any developer added metadata for that specific component.
+They are split into two parts as `"{match}:{metadata}"`, where the "match" part is what Yuyo will use to find the executor for a message's components and the "metadata" ([ComponentContext.id_metadata][yuyo.components.BaseContext.id_metadata]) part represents any developer added metadata for that specific instance of the component.

 The `id_metadata` init argument lets you set the metadata for the static components in an action column while initiating it by passing a dict of